cuong0993/flutter-rhythm/README.md

 This is a Flutter mobile game targeting Android and iOS.

 The code for the Flutter app is contained in the folder `lib` and the different native apps are in `android` and `ios`.

 Extra project assets are in `assets`.

-Firebase config files and cloud functions are inside the `firebase` folder.
+Firebase config files and cloud functions are in the `firebase` folder.

+Google Play store listing files are in the `fastlane` folder.

 # Prerequisites & Getting Started